DaveSkender/Stock.Indicators/README.md

 # Stock Indicators

-A multi-targeting framework library that produces stock indicators.
+[Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) is a multi-targeting framework NuGet library that produces stock indicators.
 Send in stock history in and get back the desired indicators.
+Nothing more.

 ## Initial setup

-Find and install the `Skender.Stock.Indicators` package from your NuGet feed.
+Find and install the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) package from your NuGet feed.
 Or, use command-line:

 ``` PowerShell
 # point scope to your Project, then